awsdocs/aws-cli-user-guide/doc_source/install-macos.md

 /usr/local/bin/python
 ```

-The output may be the path to a symlink, not the actual executable\.
+The output may be the path to a symlink, not the actual program\.
 Run `ls -al` to see where it points\.

 ```
 $ ls -al /usr/local/bin/python
-~/Library/Python/3.6/bin/python3.6
+~/Library/Python/3.7/bin/python3.7
 ```

-`pip` installs executables to the same folder that contains the Python executable\.
+`pip` installs programs in the same folder that contains the Python program\.
 Add this folder to your PATH variable\.

 **To modify your PATH variable \(Linux, macOS, or Unix\)**